Insurance for Midsize SUVs: 2025 Rates and Cheapest to Models to Insure

 There is a good chance that your actual rate could actually be higher or lower than the estimated average, which highlights the importance of actually getting car insurance quotes based on your zip code and vehicle details.

 There are four midsize SUVs that rank closely at the top of the rankings.
-The most popular midsize SUV is the Toyota Highlander with the Subaru Outback, Ford Explorer, and Toyota 4Runner filling the #2 through #4 spots.
+Based on 2023 U.S. sales figures, the most popular midsize SUV is the Ford Explorer with the Toyota Highlander, Subaru Outback, and Hyundai Santa Fe filling the #2 through #4 spots.